hajirahajistha/FUTURE_CS_02/README.md

 # Task 2 - Phishing Email Detection & Awareness System

+**Date:** 18 April 2026
 **Prepared by:** Hajira Hajistha

-**Date:** 18 April 2026
-**Internship:** Cyber Security Intern at Future Interns
+## Tools Used
+- Manual email inspection (no automated tools)
+- Google Docs (report writing)

+## Analysis Approach
+1. Collected 3 real-world phishing email examples (fake PayPal, Netflix, FedEx).
+2. For each email, examined:
+   - Sender address (spoofed or mismatched)
+   - Subject line for urgency or fear tactics
+   - Links (hover to reveal fake domains)
+   - Greeting (generic instead of personalized)
+   - Grammar and spelling errors
+3. Classified each email as "Phishing (High Risk)" based on the presence of multiple red flags.
+4. Documented how the attack works and recommended fixes.

 ## Summary
-This report analyzes three common phishing email examples (fake PayPal, fake Netflix, fake FedEx).
-It identifies red flags such as urgency, fake links, generic greetings, and spoofed senders.
-The report also provides prevention guidelines and a quick reference for employees.
+This report identifies common phishing indicators and provides prevention guidelines for employees.

-## Tools Used
-- Manual email analysis (no special software required)
-- Google Docs for report writing

 ## Files Included
 - `FUTURE_CS_02.pdf` – Final report

-## Key Takeaways
-- Phishing attacks rely on fear and urgency.
-- Always hover over links before clicking.
-- Report suspicious emails to IT immediately.